Dual-Doctor Dental Template Customisation in 76 Days — White-Label for a US Marketing Agency

 4. Scope management at the sitemap boundary.
 The agency’s workbook explicitly distinguished “launch phase” pages (green-flagged) from “After Release” pages.
 We built only the green-flagged pages and kept the deferred tier out of scope.
 This boundary required active maintenance during QA: when a QA reviewer noted that certain pages had been added to the green-flagged set during the engagement without a corresponding scope discussion, the team flagged it back to the agency for a scope decision rather than absorbing the work silently.
 The principle is simple: deferred scope is the agency’s call, not the developer’s.

 5. Cross-device verification.
-All customisations were QA’d against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports — the standard agency breakpoint set.
+We QA’d all customisations against Chrome, Firefox, Safari, and Edge on desktop, tablet, and mobile viewports — the standard agency breakpoint set.
 Each QA round covered the pages affected by the round’s design deltas, maintaining coverage without full-site retesting on every iteration.

 The two-doctor build had one structural tension: two practitioners, two paths, one shared template.
-Customising each Doctor Page at the page level without touching the shared template structure was the discipline that held it.
+Customising each Doctor Page at the page level without touching the shared template structure was what held it together.
 The Proxima Nova placeholder confirmed the approach — Timur’s recommendation to use a visually extreme substitute meant every affected page was immediately obvious in QA, not silently drifting past review.

 Results